Agentic AI: The New Paradigm

 Bayesian Inference and Probabilistic Models

-To reason under uncertainty, agents often rely on probabilistic reasoning.
-Bayesian updating and probabilistic graphical models enable dynamic learning as new evidence is introduced.
+Agents frequently employ probabilistic reasoning to navigate uncertainty.
+Bayesian updating and probabilistic graphical models facilitate dynamic learning as new evidence emerges.

 Modern Agentic Architectures